 If you're looking for something lighter than green bean casserole for Thanksgiving, try my pan-roasted crisp and tender Green Beans with Almonds side dish!

-This is the number one tip I can give you when cooking green beans: blanch and shock.
+Blanching green beans is the best way to cook them!
+There’s an official name for it called: blanch and shock.
 Actually this rule is not just for green beans.
 It works for any green vegetables for that matter.
 This technique is widely used to make sure that green beans come out tender yet crisp without losing that beautiful bright green color.

 To do this, bring a pot of water to a rolling boil (with our without salt).
 Before adding the green beans to the boiling water, prepare a bowl with ice and cold water.
 Drop the green beans in the boiling water for only 2 minutes.
 It’s important not to walk away from the pot here.
 We want to keep the cooking time to a minimum and quickly shock the green beans with ice water immediately after.